rafael-alcantara/puredata/patches/README.md

 - list-item: wrapper to choose one of the above

 ### Patches to play notes:
-- play: plays a single note (using a metro, though)
+- play: plays a single note
-- play-lists: consumes lists for pitches, velocities and durations
+- play-lists: consumes lists for channels, pitches, velocities and durations

 ### Filters to apply to lists in order to get modified versions:
 - sublist: get a fragment of an existing list